GoodDollar/GoodSDKs/README.md

 - **Viem SDK Integration**: Provides utility functions for backend services or non-React environments.
 - **Identity Management**: Functions to verify identities, manage whitelists, and handle authentication periods.

-For detailed information, refer to the [identity-sdk README](packages/citizen-sdk/README.md).
+For detailed information, refer to the [citizen-sdk README](packages/citizen-sdk/README.md).

 ## Applications

 ### [demo-identity-app](apps/demo-identity-app/README.md)

-The `demo-identity-app` is a React-based application that demonstrates the capabilities of the `identity-sdk`.
+The `demo-identity-app` is a React-based application that demonstrates the capabilities of the `citizen-sdk`.
 It showcases how to integrate identity verification features into a frontend application, providing a practical example for developers to follow.

 #### Features